 How Having Open Loans Can Help You

-It’ll Be Worse If You Don’t Pay off Your Loan
+It’ll Be Worse If You not Paying off Your student Loan